aosterloh/Apache-Beam-from-Zero/README.md

 **Image taken from Apache Beam Programming Guide, in example 1 we just read from source and write to sink**

-`ReadFromText` in the following can read a file - local in our case - but can also be a file on Google Cloud Storage.
+`ReadFromText` corresponds to the `Input` transform above, will read a file - local in our case - but can also be a file on Google Cloud Storage.
 This line is creating a PCollection from our small test csv file, where each element is one line of the file.

-`WriteToText` is used here to take the data and write it to a local file.
-Again, this could be a sink on GCS or BigQuery, which we will go through later.
+`WriteToText` corresponds to the `Output` above and is used to write the current PCollection to a data sink, in our case again to a local file.
+This could be a sink on GCS or BigQuery, which we will go through later.

 ```
 airports = (pipeline